daniel-p-green/alain-ai-learning-platform/README.md

 - In‑browser execution for Python (Pyodide) and JS/TS (Web Worker).
 - One‑click export to Jupyter/Colab for sharing and grading.

+### Inspiration
+Docs are passive, scattered, and often not runnable.
+New models drop weekly but “hello world” still takes hours.
+ALAIN makes models learnable in minutes by turning any reference (Hugging Face, local, hosted) into a step‑by‑step, graded lesson you can actually run.

 ---

 ## Try It In 2 Minutes